khanhnguyen15/project-madam-website/index.md

 This is the final project for the Applied Data Analysis course, EPFL.

 ## What?
 In this project we plan to explore the differences in representation of different genders in quotations from news websites, from January 2015 to April 2020, using data from [Quotebank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
-We will explore the following genders: male, female, transgender male, transgender female, non-binary and genderfluid.
+We will explore the following genders: male, female, transgender male, transgender female, non-binary and genderfluid, but mostly focusing on men and women.

 ## Why?